 - 1. Special diet orders are scanned to and reviewed by the Director of Nutritional Services/CSG and are placed in the special dietary orders book.
-A separate spreadsheet with food allergies, sorted by Unit and School is kept for easy reference by the kitchen staff/cooks. - 2.
-Food allergies and restrictions are verified with the physician, RD, or health services staff as needed if kitchen staff have any questions regarding foods a child can or cannot have. - Individual sticker labels are made for all children with allergies, which includes the child's name, apartment or classroom, and restricted foods.
-Labels are placed on all foods served to the child.
+A separate spreadsheet with food allergies, sorted by Unit and School is kept for easy reference by the kitchen staff/cooks. - Food allergies and restrictions are verified with the physician, RD, or health services staff as needed if kitchen staff have any questions regarding foods a child can or cannot have. - Individual sticker labels are made for all children with allergies, which includes the child's name, apartment or classroom, and restricted foods.
+Labels are placed on all foods served to the child. - c.
+Competitive Foods and Beverages does not apply, as no food/beverages are sold.